Sparkle and Fade: Critical reception

 Trouser Press wrote that "the sheer radiance of songs like 'Santa Monica' (which demands repeated listens) adds to the luster of this unexpected gem."

+30th Anniversary Deluxe Edition

+In November 2025 the band released a remastered deluxe edition to celebrate the album's 30th anniversary.
+Also included in the deluxe edition were unreleased tracks, alternate versions of fan favorites, original demos and cover songs that were recorded during the Sparkle and Fade sessions.

 Track listing

 All songs written by Art Alexakis, Craig Montoya, and Greg Eklund, except where noted.